 The Core Strategy outlines the intended delivery of growth within the District including in terms of housing.
-Spatial Policy 1 sets out a hierarchy which directs development toward the Sub-regional Centre, Service Centres and Principal Villages before confirming at the bottom of the hierarchy that within 'other villages' in the District, development will be considered against the sustainability criteria set out in Spatial Policy 3 (Rural Areas).
-Eakring has a limited range of services and facilities and as such falls within the 'other village' category identified within the Core Strategy.
+Spatial Policy 1 sets out a hierarchy which directs development toward the Sub-regional

+Centre, Service Centres and Principal Villages before confirming at the bottom of the hierarchy that within 'other villages' in the District, development will be considered against the sustainability criteria set out in Spatial Policy 3 (Rural Areas).
+Eakring is identified as falling within the 'other village' category identified within the Core Strategy and has a limited range of services and facilities.